[Last Updated: 2023/09/15]

 Direct Selection Tagging and Box Selection Tagging - There are 2 ways to tag text in the Tagger.

 - The preferred method is referred to as direct selection tagging.
 This involves highlighting the text with the yellow markup.
 When it has been carried out, it will look like the text below.
-This is the recommended way of TextBlock tagging as it creates more reference points for the tag when it needs to be reapplied after changes have been made to the document.
+This is the recommended way of Textblock tagging as it creates more reference points for the tag when it needs to be reapplied after changes have been made to the document.

 - The second way of tagging is referred to as box selection tagging.
 This is done by holding down the shift key after clicking on one of the blue dots.
 This method should ideally only be used if it is not possible to select the relevant text in any other way.
 This method is more likely to cause issues with unresolved mappings when changes have occurred in the document so we recommend using it as little as possible.